2023 Dr. Martin Luther King, Jr. Celebration:

 Out of a mountain of despair, a Stone of Hope

 Recently, this country and the world have been witnesses to incidents of tragedy, division, hate, violence and injustices.
 However, we have also observed amazing triumphs, sacrifices, unified voices, and demonstrations of humanity and love in the midst of despair.
 In his famous “I have a dream” speech, Dr. Martin Luther King, Jr. exclaimed, “With this faith, we will be able to hew out of the mountain of despair a stone of hope.”
 Dr. King, and many other influential leaders, called on us to hold on to hope and continue to strive toward the ideals of freedom, justice, and equality.
 Let us carry this stone of hope for these ideals, as well as universal peace, love, and dignity for all.

-The University of Mary Washington Dr. Martin Luther King Jr. Keynote Speaker: Steve Pemberton
+The University of Mary Washington Dr. Martin Luther King, Jr. Keynote Speaker: Attorney Tara Murray

 Sponsored by the Office of the President